riousenkai/instagrand/README.md

 (Best viewed in 1920 x 1080 resolution)

-Instabrand is an Instagram clone that focuses on the brands that the user loves.
-Not a paid advertising website.
+Instagrand is an Instagram clone that focuses on everything grand.

 ### Languages/Libraries Used
 * React